ooni/spec/nettests/ts-018-whatsapp.md

 ooni/probe-legacy <= 2.3.0, ooni/probe-ios <= 2.2.0, ooni/probe-android
 <= 2.2.0.
 The `test_version` was 0.6.0 for ooni/probe-legacy and 0.6.1
 for the mobile apps.
 Since Measurement Kit 0.10.10 (`test_version` 0.7.0) we will completely disable such check.
+Since 2020-07-09 the spec does not mention anymore the CIDR check.